JovanDjordjevic/SimpleCmakeModules/README.md

 # SimpleCmakeModules
-A collection of cmake modulles I made
+A collection of cmake modules I made